 — danah boyd, Microsoft Principal Researcher and Data and Society Founder

 Brown CS is a diverse community engaged in all aspects of research, teaching, and mentoring.
-Due to the importance of computational thinking in so many different endeavors, we collaborate with colleagues in almost every department at Brown.
+Due to the importance of computational thinking in many different endeavors, we collaborate with almost every department at Brown.

 Undergraduate Interdisciplinary Options

-Our joint majors (Brown calls them concentrations) reflect our collaborative orientation, with opportunities to combine CS with four other disciplines:
+Our joint majors reflect our collaborative orientation, with opportunities to combine CS with four other disciplines:

 - Applied Math-CS

 - Computer Science-Economics AB

 We also have strong undergraduate research groups in graphics, neuroscience, and robotics, as well as a long record of involving undergraduates in projects that span disciplinary boundaries.